yfuruyama/appmig/README.md

 # Appmig - App Engine traffic migration tool [![CircleCI](https://circleci.com/gh/addsict/appmig.svg?style=svg)](https://circleci.com/gh/addsict/appmig)

-Appmig is a traffic migration tool for App Engine.
+This tool allows you to migrate an App Engine service gradually from one version to another.

-`gcloud app versions migrate` is
+Normally, you can migrate a service by `gcloud app versions migrate` command, but the speed of migration is out of control, sometimes it ends very fast.
+With this tool, you can control how fast migration proceeds precisely.

 ## Installation